crown-add-ons/Codes.Ohio.Gov-Indenter/README.md

 ## NEED SUPPORT?

 Go create an [issue](https://github.com/crown-add-ons/Codes.Ohio.Gov-Indenter/issues).
-Please bear in mind that this is free software that has been donated to the public domain through [the Unlicense](http://unlicense.org/) and support may be quite slow in coming.
+Please bear in mind that this is free software and support may be quite slow in coming.

 ## LICENSE